cry-inc/gitomato/README.md

 [![Dependencies](https://deps.rs/repo/github/cry-inc/gitomato/status.svg)](https://deps.rs/repo/github/cry-inc/gitomato)

 Simple and lightweight HTTP server for static web pages from git repositories with automated updates.
-Ideal for small and self-hosted scenarios.
+Ideal for small self-hosted web apps and similar pages.

 It does **not** support scripting or automatic transformations.